BanothuHarshini24/Music_genre_classifier/README.md

      drive.mount('/content/drive')
      ```
    - Run the `music_genre_classifier.ipynb` Jupyter Notebook to train and test the classifier.
-   - data_10.json file will be generated which has mfcc values, mapping and labels of genres.
+   - `data_10.json` file will be generated which has MFCC values, mapping, and labels of genres.

 3. **Saving the Model:**
    - To save the trained model in `.h5` format, use the following steps in your notebook: